fevisera/web_automation_spec/README.md

-# Automation Runner
+# Web Automation Specification

 This project automates web interactions using Selenium WebDriver and Liquid templates.
-The automation steps are defined in YAML files.
+The web automation steps are defined in YAML files.

 ## Prerequisites